On preconditioned Riemannian gradient methods for minimizing the Gross-Pitaevskii energy functional: algorithms, global convergence and optimal local convergence rate: Convergence analysis

 Hence, when $\tau=2/(L+\mu)$, we have the well-known best local linear convergence rate for $\big\{\phi^n\big\}_{n\in\mathbb{N}}$ {\rm } \end{thm} It is observed that the rate of convergence described in the {\bf Theorem \ref{Var-P-convergence}} matches the optimal convergence rate achieved by the gradient descent method for solving unconstrained, strongly convex optimization problems \cite{2006Numerical}.
 This observation suggests that, when non-uniqueness stems exclusively from specific symmetries, the problem retains properties analogous to those of a strongly convex optimization problem.
 Indeed, this is subtly implied by the definition of the Morse-Bott property, and our theoretical findings rigorously substantiate this assertion.
 Furthermore, in this context, we have $\mu = (\lambda_3 - \lambda_g)\big/(\lambda_3 - \lambda_g + \sigma_0)$ and $L = 1$.
-See \ref{Appendix-Opt-Pre} for the computation of $\mu$ and $L$, and \eqref{lambda1} for the definition of $\lambda_3$.
-Therefore, we can gradually decrease $\sigma_0$ to achieve convergence at increasingly faster rates.
+See \ref{Appendix-Opt-Pre} for the computation of $\mu$ and $L$, and \eqref{lambda1} for the definition of $\lambda_3$. {Therefore, in the idealized continuous setting, where the preconditioned linear system is solved exactly in the infinite-dimensional Hilbert space, without any concern for computational cost or numerical stability, the asymptotic convergence rate

+shows that a smaller $\sigma_0 > 0$ yields faster local convergence, but only when the iterate is sufficiently close to the ground state $\phi_g$, a requirement that becomes stricter as $\sigma_0$ decreases, since coercivity of $E''(\phi) - (\widetilde{\lambda}_{\phi} - \sigma_0)\mathcal{I}$ is guaranteed only in a $\sigma_0$-dependent neighborhood of $\phi_g$.
+In practice, however, this theoretical advantage comes at a price: smaller $\sigma_0$ typically leads to a more ill-conditioned preconditioned system, thereby increasing the computational cost of solving it, as noted in the following \textbf{Remark~\ref{Re4.1}}.}